IUDataStructuresCourse/course-web-page-fall-2023/lab8.md

 ![](./assets/images/lab8/gui.png)

-The image above shows the results of aligning ACACCC with GCCTCGA.
+The image above shows the results of aligning `ACACCC` with `GCCTCGA`.
 The best alignment has a score of -1, which corresponds to the entry in the lower right corner of the cache.
 This score is computed by summing the scores of each aligned pair of characters: